-Capital cost: Currently estimated \$129.4 million (plus \$8 million LTP budget provision) of which the Council's contribution is \$84 million.
+Capital cost: Currently estimated at \$159 million (\$158.4 million WWL estimate plus hydro power provision) of which the Council's contribution is \$105.6 million.
 Capital costs are to be met primarily by the exacerbators and beneficiaries of the Dam with some funding from Council's Enterprise Activity and central government (\$7 million).
-Due to the level of additional costs to complete the project the Council is now meeting a portion of the irrigator capacity costs (11%).
+Due to the level of additional costs to complete the project the Council is now meeting a portion of the irrigator capacity costs (16%).

 Annual operating cost: Originally estimated at \$1.4 - \$1.5 million.
 These are now being reviewed along with the operating model for the Dam.
 It is expected that a re-estimate of these cost and the proposed operating model will be settled by the end of June 2021.
-For LTP budgeting purposes only these have been assumed to be between \$2.5 and \$3.3 million.
+For LTP budgeting purposes only these have been assumed to be between \$2.5 and \$3.1 million.
 The Council's contribution being 51%.
 The 51% is fixed in the commercial arrangements and is independent of the Councils' Shareholding in or capital contribution to the Dam.

 The proposals set out in this part of the consultation document while focused on the cost overruns in relation to the above activity apply to funding the Dam as a whole.
 The Waimea Community Dam sits within Council's Water Supply Activity.